Below is my annual repost on marathon recovery.

 - Eat.
 You should aim for about 0.5 grams of carbohydrate per pound of body weight, along with a modest amount of protein.
 No need to eat right after the race if you can’t tolerate it, but if you fuel up within 1.5-2 hours your body will replenish your depleted glycogen supply more efficiently.

 - Ice.
 If your muscles hurt, ice will probably help.
-Though heat may feel more soothing, it can actually aggravate the situation.
+An ice bath may not be the most pleasant experience of your life, but could help reduce swelling, and speed the recovery process by addressing microtrauma in muscle fibers that you (over)used for 26.2 miles of fun.
+(The efficacy of ice baths in training is debatable, and may actually inhibit performance gains, but right now you're in recovery mode, not training mode.
+Though heat may feel more soothing, it may actually aggravate the situation in the short term.
 Also try elevating your feet, and be sure to have a pair of loose, comfortable shoes on hand after the race.

 The next week